- "Cour des Pères", inside the Reims campus ©Paul Rentler

 In conjunction with the multidisciplinary programme in the social sciences common to the entire Undergraduate College, students have the opportunity to study the political, economic and social issues of two world regions:

-Students taking this English-language programme explore transatlantic relations through a comparative approach to studying institutions, law and foreign policy, including such major and varied issues as international diplomacy, environmental governance or an introduction to gender studies.
+Students taking this English-language programme explore transatlantic relations through a comparative approach to studying institutions, history, law, sociology, international relations and humanities.

 Students can study one of the languages offered on the campus: English, Spanish, German, Italian or Arabic, as well as attending French as a foreign language classes for students who do not have a B1 level of French.